turingschool-examples/backend_mod_1_prework/day_7/high_level.md

 #### First we have to divide a word into individual letters and ignore the spaces or characters.
   - "hello_" = 'h', 'e', 'l', 'l', 'o', '_'

+  - For a string you can use ruby .chars method and it will include the spaces. looks like the .scan(//) method will separated the string at designated locations.

+  - ```ryan = "Hello "
+       p ryan.chars```
+       => ["H", "e", "l", "l", "o", " "]

 #### Second, relate each letter in the alphabet to a number

 Any given sentence will have a list of letters and characters or spaces.